hackforla/internship/.github/ISSUE_TEMPLATE/create-a-template-issue.md

 - [ ] Add to the Project Board
 - [ ] Add the milestone: Project Management
 - [ ] Add a feature label specific to what the template is related to, if available.
 If not clear what you should use, ask product.
-- [ ] Find WIKI page for this issue by looking at role pages [Internship Wiki, Join the team page](https://github.com/hackforla/internship/wiki/Joining-the-Team) - then add the appropriate link to the resources section
 - [ ] If no dependencies, delete dependency section
 - [ ] Any place you see `[replace...]` replace both the text and the brackets with what it is asking for
 - [ ] Create a draft of new template by copying the content block below to a comment on this issue, which will be known as our Draft